milandas632/online-job-portal-mern/README.md

 4. Recruiter registration and sign-in
 5. Company-profile creation
 6. Job-vacancy publication
+7. Job-category loading
-7. Job search and job-details display
+8. Job search and filtering
+9. Job-details display
-8. Candidate job application
+10. Candidate job application
-9. Cover-letter submission
+11. Cover-letter submission
-10. Recruiter applicant review
+12. Recruiter applicant review
-11. Application-status management
+13. Application-status management
+14. Demo-data population
-12. MongoDB Atlas database connectivity
+15. MongoDB Atlas database connectivity
-13. Render production deployment
+16. Render production deployment

 ## Security Notes

 * Never commit the real `.env` file.
-* The `.gitignore` file excludes environment files.
-* Keep MongoDB credentials and JWT secrets inside Render environment variables.
+* Keep MongoDB credentials and JWT secrets in Render environment variables.
-* Do not display test-account passwords publicly.
+* Do not display demo-account passwords publicly.
 * Use strong and unique JWT secrets.
-* Use a MongoDB database user with only the permissions required by the application.
-* Avoid running database-reset or seed commands against the live production database.
+* Avoid running reset or seed commands against the live database.
-* Change any exposed password or secret before using the project for real users.
+* Change any exposed password or secret before using the application for real users.
+* Demo records are intended only for academic demonstration.

 ## Academic Note

 This repository contains the source code for the BCA major project titled **Online Job Portal System Using Full Stack Development Frameworks**.

 The system was developed and deployed for academic demonstration and evaluation.
+The live website contains realistic sample jobs, recruiters, candidates, and applications to demonstrate the complete workflow.

 Screenshots, workflows, and measured test results included in the final project report should be captured from the running application rather than invented.

 ## Author